Retrieval from Mixed Sampling Frequency: Generic Identifiability in the Unit Root VAR: Abstract

 \section{Abstract}

-The ``\textit{RE}trieval from \textit{MI}xed \textit{S}ampling'' (REMIS) approach based on blocking developed in \cite{AndersonEtAl2016a} is concerned with retrieving an underlying high frequency model from mixed frequency observations.
+The ``\textit{RE}trieval from \textit{MI}xed Frequency \textit{S}ampling'' (REMIS) approach based on blocking developed in \cite{AndersonEtAl2016a} is concerned with retrieving an underlying high frequency model from mixed frequency observations.

 In this paper we investigate parameter-identifiability in the \citet{Johansen1995} vector error correction model for mixed frequency data.
 We prove that from the second moments of the blocked process after taking differences at lag $N$ ($N$ is the slow sampling rate), the parameters of the high frequency system are generically identified.
 We treat the stock and the flow case as well as deterministic terms.